kwelch/entities-reducer/README.md

-# entities-reducer
+# Entities reducer

-Redux high order reducer for FSA normalized payloads
+-- TODO: Write some docs

+For now read the tests :)